-Our intention in the following blog post is to embrace corporate planning with modern Bayesian statistics and define terms such as “ambition” and “prediction” in a refreshingly new way.
+Our intention in the following blog post is to embrace corporate planning with modern generative models (Bayesian statistics) and define terms such as “ambition” and “prediction” in a refreshingly new way.
 You will be amazed that this kind of planning process, which combines subjective assessments with data, can be set up with Excel and MC FLO without large investments in planning suites.

 It should be noted that future outcome is uncertain and the figures to be taken into account during the planning process will be subject to fluctuations around an initial plan value.
 A company that has to dimension production capacities, for example, cannot rely solely on mean or expected values.
 It has to assess the full range of all possible outcomes with their corresponding probabilities to make the right decisions.
 In addition, deviations from target values (= ambition) must be identified and new knowledge based on the data must be taken into account to derive predictions.